thebelin/LARPI/README.md

 * Many users might be participating in a single interaction.
 * Some interactions have user limits
 * Client and Server modules for interactions need to be created for each type of interaction being portrayed

 ____

 ###Client Interface:###
 The Client Interface is built in HTML5+js, using three.js to access the webGL display systems on mobile and desktop clients.
 It should be buildable through a generic build system, in this case Cordova.
-The custom map interface is provided through the Google javascript API
+The custom map interface is provided through the Open Street Maps javascript API

 A JSON based config file is used to initialize the WebGL rendered components.
 Page appearance is adjustable through the modification of a scss (SASS) file which globally adjusts the theme and appearance of the displayed pages, which should also be generated from the JSON appearance config.

 Client Interface Pages
-* World Map - An overview showing the player and the interactions which are in range, use Google's javascript map customization API to configure the interface.
+* World Map - An overview showing the player and the interactions which are in range, use Open Street Map's javascript map customization API to configure the interface.
 * Player - Tabbed interface Shows Player stats, inventory, level management, history
 * Interaction - An interface showing the details of the current interaction.
 Trade, Fight, Charm, Steal are all interaction types which might be used.
 Developers build the interaction interfaces for each type.

 ____

 ##API Endpoints##